alfo/tempsense/docs/README.md

 * The back end server Ruby code (data model, endpoint logic, and database/environment configuration) in the project root

 * The OpenSCAD Arduino mount in `case/`

+To get started, connect the Arduino to your computer via the USB cable.
+Then launch the client:

+    cd client && ruby client.rb

+You can then view the data as a graph at [http://tempsense.herokuapp.com](http://tempsense.herokuapp.com)

 ## Server Notes